 Nowadays, if you have money in Hungary, you can get whatever you want.
 But there is a negative side to becoming a consumptive society.
 People who can get everything in a short time forget about how it feels to be longing for it.
 Everybody has a second job, so families have less time for each other.
 I do miss those evenings from my childhood when we had time to sing together and do things with our neighbors.

-You currently guide two different Eastern European itineraries for Rick Steves.
+You currently guide two different eastern-European itineraries for Rick Steves.
 Can you tell us how these tours are different?

-The nine-day St. Petersburg, Tallinn & Helsinki tours focus on three wonderful cities that have been overlooked for decades.
+The St. Petersburg, Tallinn & Helsinki tours focus on three wonderful cities that have been overlooked for decades.
 We use the ferry and train to go from one country to another, which is a great experience.

-On the seventeen-day Best of Eastern Europe tours, we have our own bus for the entire time.
+On the Best of Eastern Europe tours, we have our own bus for the entire time.
 We visit great cities, but we also have plenty of occasions to mix with people from rural areas.
 In the Betskidy Mountains of the Czech Republic, we dance with the locals.
-In Hungary, we share a toast with the wine maker who learned all about his craft from his grandfather.
+In Hungary, we share a toast with a wine maker who learned all about his craft from his grandfather.
 Because of my work, I especially enjoy taking our groups to a village school to talk with the kids and their teacher.

 They both straddle great rivers — Prague on the Vltava and Budapest on the Danube — but that is where the similarities end.

 Prague is a charming, historical city.
 You can't help but fall in love with it at first sight.
 The best sights are all within walking distance, which makes Prague an especially enjoyable place.
 Each time I leave, I can't wait to go back again.